BijanJohn/bijan-john-website/src/content/posts/2024-05-23-light-phone.md

 <br>
 I was in the process of selling a house and I found the need to send videos and pictures a necessity so I ended up using What'sApp on the iPhone backup more often as a means for sending convenient text/audio/video.
 <br>
-This was a worthwhile experiment that I would recommend to others.
+Overall, this was a worthwhile experiment that I would recommend to others.

 ### The Final Frontier